gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 ## Step 2: Teaching Your Agent to Use Tools

 Tools are just functions with fancy descriptions.
-The LLM doesn't actually execute code—it just tells us *which* tool to call and *with what arguments*.
+The LLM doesn't actually execute code.
+It just tells us *which* tool to call and *with what arguments*.

 In Swift, we define tools using a protocol ([Tool.swift](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Tools/Tool.swift)):